zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/openshift/_index.md

 series2: k8s-airgapped
 ---

 This topic explains how to install Portworx with Kubernetes on OpenShift.
-Follow the steps in this topic in order.
+There are following two ways to install Portworx on Openshift.
+For Openshift 4 and above, it is recommended to install using the Portworx Operator.